MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-cases.md

 - **Time case opened**: The time that has passed since the case was opened.
 - **Total policy violation alerts**: The number of policy matches included in the case.
 This number may increase if new alerts are added to the case.
 - **Last updated**: The time that has passed since there has been an added case note or change in the case state.
-- **Last updated by**: The name of the risk analyst or data investigator that last updated the case.
+- **Last updated by**: The name of the insider risk management analyst or investigator that last updated the case.

 Use the search control to search case names for specific text and use the case filter to sort cases by the following attributes: